AIPowerGrid/AIPG-Paper-Wallet/README.md

 3. Run the `aipg-paper-wallet.html` file locally on your computer.

-4. Follow the on-screen instructions to generate your new paper wallet.
+4. Follow the on-screen instructions and move your cursor randomly or type jibberish into the box to generate your new paper wallet.

 5. Once your wallet has been created, print it out immediately.

-6. Verify that the printed document contains your public and private keys in QR code format.
+6. Verify that the printed document contains your public and private keys in raw and QR code format.

 7. Store the printed paper wallet in a safe and secure location, like a safe or a safety deposit box.
 Treat it as you would cash or other valuables.